It’s no secret that if you want to succeed in running a business, you need to provide your customers and clients with an amazing experience.

 If we had to guess, we’d say it’s probably been a while.
 That’s because the average website visitor only has time to read 28% of any given webpage, although in practice, only about 20% of your content makes it through.

-Your audience is in a hurry, so if you want them to have a great user experience on your site, you need to make sure they can find what they’re looking for fast.
+Your audience is in a hurry, so if you want them to have a great user experience on your site, we need to make sure they can find what they’re looking for fast.

-Start with your layout.
+That starts with the layout.
 Visitors tend to view websites in an F-shaped pattern, with more attention given to the top left corner of the page.
-The farther to the right and the farther down the page their eyes move, the less time they spend reading.
+The farther to the right and farther down the page their eyes move, the less time they spend reading.
 You can see that F-shaped pattern clearly in this heatmap, which measures where visitors’ eyes land most often on a page:

-You can design your way around this by making sure that your most important and helpful information is always toward the top of the page and toward the lefthand side, like on the homepage we designed for Oasis Hydration here in Atlanta:
+We can design our way around this by making sure that your most important and helpful information is always toward the top of the page and toward the left-hand side, like on the homepage we designed for Oasis Hydration here in Atlanta:

-You can also make your website more skimmable by leaving plenty of white space between elements.
+It's also important to make your website more skimmable by leaving plenty of white space between elements.
 This allows each piece of your site to stand out more and gives your visitors’ eyes room to rest while they read.

-Another way to improve your users’ experience on your site is to simplify your message.
+Another way to improve your users’ experience on your site is by simplifying your message.
 According to a recent Web Usability Report, the lack of a clear message is the Number 1 reason most visitors leave a website:

 Ready for a slick new website, increased traffic and more converting customers?
 Tell us a little about your business and we’ll reach out to get your project underway.